 If the deployment completes successfully, you should see output similar to the following.

-We’re Not Out of the Asteroid Field Yet
+We’re Not Out of the Asteroid Field Yet (Post Deployment Task)

 After the cluster has deployed, you may notice it tranisition to a failed state with the following error message “This cluster is in a failed state.
 If you didn’t do an operation, AKS may resolve the provisioning status automatically if your cluster applications continue to run.”

 Two additional roles must be assigned to the User Assigned Managed Identity (UAMI) to complete the configuration.
-Use the following command to apply these role assignments:
+Use the following command to apply these role assignments.

 IDENTITY_PRINCIPAL_ID=$(az identity show \